National Buildings¶

 Perth Building Height Adjustment¶

 An error was identified in the source data used to generate building heights for an area of Perth during the September 2025 release.
-A limited number of buildings in that area were affected, and heights for these buildings have been reverted to the March 2025 values for the December 2025 release.
+A limited number of buildings in that area were affected, and heights for these buildings were reverted to the March 2025 values for the December 2025 release.
 A refresh of the area is planned within the next year.
 This issue did not impact other areas.
 Additional checks have been implemented to prevent similar issues in future processing.

 Incorrect metal primary_roof_material assignment¶